 - the working capital available to the company and the Group will be adequate for ordinary business purposes for a period of 12 months after the date of the repurchase; and

-- a resolution by the Board of directors will be proposed that they authorise the repurchase after the company and its subsidiaries passed the solvency and liquidity test as contemplated in the Companies Act and within the time frame contemplated in the Companies Act and that, since the test was applied there have been no material changes to the financial position of the Group.
+- a resolution by the Board will be proposed that they authorise the repurchase after the company and its subsidiaries passed the solvency and liquidity test as contemplated in the Companies Act and within the timeframe contemplated in the Companies Act and that, since the test was applied there have been no material changes to the financial position of the Group.

 The directors of the company hereby state that:

-For the purposes of considering special resolution number 4, and in compliance with the Listings Requirements, the information listed below has been included in the Annual Financial Statements of the company for the year ended 30 June 2016, or the Integrated Report at the places indicated:
+For the purposes of considering special resolution number 4, and in compliance with the Listings Requirements, the information listed below has been included in the Annual Financial Statements of the company for the year ended 30 June 2018, or the Integrated Report, at the places indicated:

-- share capital of the company here in the Annual Financial Statements of the company for the financial year ended 30 June 2016.
+- share capital of the company – note 13 of the Annual Financial Statements of the company for the year ended 30 June 2018.

 Listings Requirements and Companies Act requirements